-(iii) a list of recursive instances $(IR_1, IR_2, \ldots, IR_n)$ where every instance IR_k is a subgraph of G. Every instance IR_k consist of one or more isomorphic copies of S_G , overlapping by no more than one vertex in the algorithm for node graph grammar inference and no more than two vertices in edge grammar inference.
+- (2) list of connection instructions which are pairs of integer numbers describing how instances of the substructure can overlap to comprise one instance of the corresponding grammar production rule. - (3) List of recursive instances $(IR_1, IR_2, ..., IR_n)$ where every instance IR_k is a subgraph of G. Every instance IR_k consist of one or more isomorphic copies of S_G , overlapping by no more than one vertex in the algorithm for node graph grammar inference and no more than two vertices in edge grammar inference.